ldynia/git-workshop/readme.md

 ## Submodules
 I've never seen a project that would not dependent on some 3rd party software.
 With Git you can include someone else's software using `git submodule` command.
-Submodule/Module is a reference to an external Git repository reflected within the software.
+Submodule/Module is a reference to an external Git repository reflected within yours project.

 Let's add our first submodule to our project